e-evangelista/pull-request-prediction/README.md

 ![](https://github.com/e-evangelista/pull-request-prediction/blob/master/Model_Specific_Features.png)

 Each feature set was indentifed using the WEKA Classifier Attribute Evaluation tool, which evaluates the worth of an attribute based on the specified classifier.
-We ran the tool using teh same reduced training dataset noted above.
+We ran the tool using the same reduced training dataset noted above.

 ### *Project Selection*

+As noted above, the pullreqs dataset contains over 1,000 Github projects and over 370,000 pull requests collectively.
+The following chart details project distribution by number of pull requests.